Chicago Teachers Union holds protest march, rally as CPS board considers removing CPD from schools

-The board is meeting virtually, but members of the Chicago Teachers Union have gathered for a rally and march in the Loop.
+The board is meeting virtually, but members of the Chicago Teachers Union have gathered for a rally after marching downtown.

 Tuesday night there was a march on the Northwest Side calling for the city to yank its $33 million contract with police effectively pulling officers out of schools.